Newlands Cricket Ground: Test cricket

 The ground hosted its first Test match on 24 March 1889 when England defeated South Africa by an innings and 202 runs.
-There have been 55 Test matches played at the ground of which South Africa has won 23, their opponents 21 and 11 which ended in a draw.
-The last team to beat South Africa there was England in January 2020.
+There have been 56 Test matches played at the ground of which South Africa has won 23, their opponents 22 and 11 which ended in a draw.
+The last team to beat South Africa in the stadium was India in January 2024.

 Limited over cricket

 The first One Day International played at the ground was on 7 December 1992 when South Africa beat India by 6 wickets.
 As of June 2019, there have been 41 One Day Internationals played at the ground including five in the 2003 Cricket World Cup.
 South Africa has won 30 of its ODI games here and lost 6 (India being the most recent opposition victor in February 2018).

 Newlands is one of the few cricket grounds in South Africa that tends to favour spinners.
 Most grounds tend to favour pacemen or batsmen, but the Western Cape has had a history of having very good spinners, a recent example being Paul Adams.